Do you qualify for a low down payment on your next mortgage?

 For some home buyers, the decision of how much money to use as a down payment can be very confusing and hard.

-The best route for each buyer or investor really does depend on their situation and personal preferences.
-The summary below reviews four issues that all home buyers and investors should consider about down payment:
+The summary below reviews three issues that all home buyers and investors should consider about down payment:

 - Benefits of lower down payments

 - Personal considerations